Locally advanced squamous cell carcinoma of the head and neck: Approaches combining chemotherapy and radiation therapy

 ●Concurrent chemoradiotherapy, in which chemotherapy is administered at the same time as RT.
 This approach has included various schedules in which cycles of induction chemotherapy are alternated with RT .
 Newer targeted therapies can also be combined with concurrent radiation.

 - Lefebvre JL, Rolland F, Tesselaar M, et al. Phase 3 randomized trial on larynx preservation comparing sequential vs alternating chemotherapy and radiotherapy.
 J Natl Cancer Inst 2009; 101:142.

-- Induction chemotherapy plus radiation compared with surgery plus radiation in patients with advanced laryngeal cancer.
-The Department of Veterans Affairs Laryngeal Cancer Study Group.
+- Department of Veterans Affairs Laryngeal Cancer Study Group, Wolf GT, Fisher SG, et al. Induction chemotherapy plus radiation compared with surgery plus radiation in patients with advanced laryngeal cancer.
 N Engl J Med 1991; 324:1685.

 - Spaulding MB, Fischer SG, Wolf GT.
 Tumor response, toxicity, and survival after neoadjuvant organ-preserving chemotherapy for advanced laryngeal carcinoma.
 The Department of Veterans Affairs Cooperative Laryngeal Cancer Study Group.
 J Clin Oncol 1994; 12:1592.